The Ultimate Antelope Canyon guide with Antelope Canyon tips answering all questions about Antelope Canyon you might have

 7:45 am – 4:15 pm (tours go every 30 minutes, March – October)

 8:45 am – 2.45 pm (tours go 30 minutes, November – February)

 The season of the Antelope Canyon light beam lasts from April to October.

 The light beams are more frequent in Upper Antelope Canyon than in Lower Antelope Canyon.
 The peak months are June, July, and August with peak hours from 11 am to 1:30 pm.
 You should also take into account that the busiest time is the peak hours in the summer months.

 12. BEST TIME TO GO TO ANTELOPE CANYON

 The high season for visiting Antelope Canyon goes from April to September.
 The best time of year to visit Antelope Canyon is from April to September when light beams occur.

 Remember, with sunbeams, tourists come!
 And there are no light beams before 11 am and after 1:30 pm.
-So, if you are would like to escape the crowds you should tour Antelope Canyon before 11 am and after 1:30 pm.
+So, if you would like to escape the crowds you should tour Antelope Canyon before 11 am and after 1:30 pm.

-Low season in Antelope Canyon lasts from October to mid-March when there are no light beams.
+The low season in Antelope Canyon lasts from October to mid-March when there are no light beams.
 There are fewer crowds but still, the colors of Antelope Canyon are spectacular.